Rebate Management: A Comprehensive Guide

 Rebate programs benefit both customers and vendors, each with distinct objectives and impacts:

-- Customer Rebate Programs: Targeting end consumers, these programs encourage purchases based on criteria like volume or frequency, boosting sales and brand loyalty.
+1. Customer Rebate Programs: These programs target end consumers and encourage purchases based on criteria like volume or frequency, boosting sales and brand loyalty.

 The Significance of Tiered Growth-Based Rebate and Multi-Dimensional Rebate Programs